mwhittaker/papers/papers/terry1995managing.md

 ## Write Stability and Commitment
 When a write is applied by a server for the last time, it is considered **stable** (equivalently, committed).
 Clients can query servers to see which writes have been committed.
-How to servers commit writes?
+How do servers commit writes?
 One approach is to commit a write whenever its timestamp is less than the current timestamp of all servers.
 Unfortunately, if any of the servers is disconnected, this strategy can delay commit.
 In Bayou, a single server is designated as the primary and